Home Articles FAQ Site Map Partners

 3) A court judgment - is an idea on paper.

 It takes a lot of work to turn that idea, via sometimes expensive legal methods, into cash.
-That's why one must pay (one way or another) to get a judgment debt turned into actual cash.
+That is why one must pay (one way or another) to get a judgment debt turned into actual cash.